joycejoyce/100-days-of-code/log.md

 **Today's Progress:** Figuring out how to use ES6 module in jsdom.

 **Thoughts:** Just found out that due to jsdom an open source project, I have the chance to contribute to jsdom.

+### Day 24: April 29, 2020

+**Today's Progress:** 1) Make chai print error stack to know which line produced the error 2) Use async/await style.

+**Thoughts:** Learned so much more from using JSDOM!
+But I still haven't solved the problem:  run JavaScript in JSDOM.